jenniferefrench/it-support-computer-requirements-evaluation-example/README.md

-# it-support-computer-requirements-evaluation-example
+# IT Support Computer Requirements Evaluation

-IT support project evaluating hardware, software, and networking requirements for a 4K video editing workstation.
+This project evaluates the hardware, software, and networking requirements needed for a 4K video editing workstation.
+The goal was to determine the appropriate technology needed for an employee to edit high-resolution video efficiently, securely, and reliably.